-AWeather — Weather alarm application
+UX Case Study - Weather notification application

 Launcher Icon

-Various weather applications on App/Play Store
+Weather apps Various weather applications on the App Store and Google Play

 Start Off